-Since Mother’s Day is approaching, I wanted to share a mother-loved-and-approved project with you, and this makes the cut, as Mom still loves the ones I gave her three years ago. π
+Since a DIY gift is always appreciated greatly, I wanted to share a mother-loved-and-approved project with you, as Mom still loves the ones I gave her three years ago. 😉

 First I took a bunch of measurements to find out the size of my LED candles.
-Once I knew the candle size, I started preparing my antique world maps according to size.
+Once I knew the candle size, I prepared my antique world maps according to size.

 Once I was finished with the designs, I printed them on copy paper (8.5″ x 11″, aka letter-size paper) and let the ink dry for a couple of hours.

-Next, using my paper cutter, I cut my decoupage design.
+Next, using my paper cutter, I cut my decoupage candle designs.
 And when everything was ready, I started decoupaging.

 Now here is a little hint for you: I normally use two different methods when decoupaging-